rslewis96/PythonPrograms/README.md

 then ask you the base you wish to convert the given number into.
 Example: Convert from Binary to Decimal.
 The program gives you 0b0111 and you give it 7.
 I don't have it currently programmed with x amount of tries before it gives you the answer.

-**WeatherForecaster.py:** This program will reach out to a backyard personal weather station (Sainlogic WS0835 Plus) via weather underground and forecast 12 hr weather data based on the data collected.
+**WeatherForecaster.py:** This program will reach out to a backyard personal weather station (Sainlogic WS0835 Plus) via weathercloud and collect weather data.
+(To be added later... will add the ability to forecast up to 12 hrs based on the Zambretti Algorithm.)